DC, June 21, 2011

 Bus Rapid Transit in Context

 Rapidly urbanizing cities face new challenges regarding mobility.
 Bus Rapid Transit (BRT) is a flexible and cost-effective way to alleviate transit demands.
 Colombia has become the global leader with low-cost, high-efficiency BRT systems.
-This lecture will explore the physical aspects as well as innovative financing structure of BRT in Colombia and take a critical look at the recently implemented Select Bus Service in New York City.
+This explored the physical aspects as well as innovative financing structure of BRT in Colombia and took a critical look at the recently implemented Select Bus Service in New York City.

 About the Speakers